scolomar/dca/3-Networking/4-Ports_and_services.md

 For example a web service may consist of a hundred instances of Apache Web server with exactly the same configuration.
 When there is a request for the web service it will be forwarded to any of the available instances that will process the request and answer it.
-That is a great solution in order to ensure for example the availability of an online shop during Black Friday or a voting website during election period.
+This is a great solution in order to ensure for example the availability of an online shop during Black Friday or a voting website during election period.

 The service will hold a virtual IP and the traffic will be forwarded to the different instances of the service that will hold their own private IP.
+You do not even need to know the virtual IP of the service.
+There will be native DNS resolution of the Docker service into its virtual IP if the container that wants to consume the service is attached to the same Docker network as the target.

-The service will act as a virtual load balancer that will regularly check the health of the target containers and discard those which are not ready.
+The service will also act as a virtual load balancer that will regularly check the health of the target containers and discard those which are not ready.
 The traffic will therefore only be forwarded to healthy container instances of the specified service.

 By default the Docker service will only attend internal requests coming from another container in the same Docker network.